 The anticipated minimum budget of the program, considering the estimated operational costs but also the large geographical scope, is US\$ 40 million.
-To date, US\$ 15.5 million has been mobilized from the Kingdom of Saudi Arabia (KSA), the Arab Republic of Egypt, the

-Islamic Republic of Mauritania, the People's Democratic Republic of Algeria, the Arab Organization for Agricultural Development (AOAD), the Islamic Development Bank (IsDB), the International Islamic Trade Finance Corporation (ITFC), and the Trade Development Fund (TDF).
+To date, US\$ 15.5 million has been mobilized from the Kingdom of Saudi Arabia (KSA), the Arab Republic of Egypt, the Islamic Republic of Mauritania, the People's Democratic Republic of Algeria, the Arab Organization for Agricultural Development (AOAD), the Islamic Development Bank (IsDB), the International Islamic Trade Finance Corporation (ITFC), and the Trade Development Fund (TDF).

-The AfTIAS Technical and Coordination Committee (TCC) organized during 2022 three meetings where 17 projects were approved as follow:
+The AfTIAS Technical and Coordination Committee (TCC) held three meetings during 2022, where 17 projects were approved as follow:

-- 12 country projects for the benefit of: KSA, Mauritania, Algeria, Yemen, Palestine, Jordan, Comoros and Egypt.

-- 05 Regional projects for the benifit: League of Arab States (LAS), Arab Organization of Agriculitural Developiment (AOAD), Arab Tourism Organization (ATO), Arab Academy for Science, Technology & Maritime Transport (AASTMT) and GCC Standardization Organization (GSO).
+- 12 country projects for the benefit of: KSA, Mauritania, Algeria, Yemen, Palestine, Jordan, Comoros and Egypt. - 05 Regional projects for the benefit: League of Arab States (LAS), Arab Organization of Agricultural Development (AOAD), Arab Tourism Organization (ATO), Arab Academy for Science, Technology & Maritime Transport (AASTMT) and GCC Standardization Organization (GSO).